Josh Rojas Player Props: Diamondbacks vs. Padres

 Josh Rojas At The Plate

-- Rojas leads Arizona with an OBP of .365, plus a team-best slugging percentage of .412.
+- Rojas has an OPS of .735, fueled by an OBP of .346 to go with a slugging percentage of .389.
+All three of those stats are tops among Arizona hitters this season.

-- Among qualified batters in MLB action, his batting average ranks 15th, his on-base percentage ranks 61st, and he is 92nd in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 77th, and he is 107th in the league in slugging.

-- Rojas has reached base via a hit in 12 games this year (of 17 played), and had multiple hits in six of those games.

-- He has scored in nine games this season (52.9%), including multiple runs in three games.
+- He has scored in nine of 18 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.